19uncleiroh/Termux-i3---Starlike-Mobile-Desktop/README.md

 Once the installation finishes, type ```starti3``` and hit ```Enter``` and it should auto-start the desktop with a preconfigured program layout (personally customizable).

+During your startup, you'll see physical "helper" keyboard on the screen.
+You can disable that by Press-and-Holding Termux:x11 application - pressing preferences, and disabling the Soft Keyboard.
+Also, enable full-screen interactive mode in the same settings while you're at it.

 # Shutting Down

 To KILL the i3 session and Termux, there are 3 methods: